Financial Intelligence Centre (FIC)

 South Africa is a member of the Financial Action Task Force, the international body which sets standards and policy on anti-money laundering and for combating the financing of terrorism (AML/CFT).
 The FIC currently leads the South African delegation of various government departments to the Eastern and Southern Africa Anti-Money Laundering Group, which aims to support countries to implement the global AML/CFT standards.

 The FIC is a member and current chair of the Egmont Group, which is made up of financial intelligence units from 147 countries around the world.
-The primary aim of the organisation is to facilitate cooperation and sharing of financial intelligence information amongst its members.
+The primary aim of the organisation is to facilitate cooperation and sharing of financial intelligence information among its members.